UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - Change one-ball tutorial-text:
 Instead of appearing on top of slots, we should spawn a singular button + text.
 (Then, when the player is ready, they click the button, and the stuff spawns.)

+- ITEM:
+Spawns a DOOMED-4 LEGENDARY item
+(oli note: Don't pick legendary-items that are already DOOMED.)

 - Activations: